HBC DISCIPLESHIP PIPELINE

 An additional option to learn strong leadership principles is a resource titled “Leadership Essentials” by Greg Ogden that a small group could navigate through together.
 It would require weekly meetings for several months.
 Ogden covers the character, posture, vision, and shaping of a leader.
 Among the subtopics are holiness and humility, spiritual disciplines, stewarding gifts, building teams, engaging people in mission, taming temptation, and dealing with criticism and discouragement.

-We have many opportunities available for you to get plugged in to God’s Word, and more are coming.
+We have many opportunities available for you to get plugged in to God’s Word.
 We hope to see you on Sunday!